 Often.
 You have to fail forward and learn along the way.
 It takes years to learn these skills and become exceptional.
 Which is exciting.
 You simply need to know what you are signing up for.

-So yeah, really cool series.
+So yeah, really cool series overall.

 On a personal note: I recommend Monique Idlett’s Arc.
 She is just wonderful in how she approached the challenge.
 That is my two cents.